 Faulu Microfinance Bank

 , a subsidiary of the Old Mutual Group, is the first licensed deposit taking microfinance institution in Kenya, with a network of over 80 outlets and 900 employees.
-Faulu is regulated by the Central Bank of Kenya and offers a variety of financial solutions catering to both Retail and MSME segments.
+Faulu is regulated by the Central Bank of Kenya and offers a variety of financial solutions catering to both the retail and MSME (micro, small-medium sized enterprise) segments.
 With strategic advice and technical services from Arc, Faulu launched its energy lending program in 2010.

 Friends of Women’s World Banking-India (FWWB-I)